 Unqualified or No Website Traffic:

 There is a wide variety of tools and systems that businesses use to run their ecommerce business.
-However, using separate systems to manage various operations associated with the business - such as website management, order and inventory management, product listing management and others - is not efficient.
+However, using separate systems to manage various operations associated with the business - such as website management, order and inventory management, product listing management and others - is not as efficient as having a centralized ecommerce solution.
 Integrating multiple systems can result in disparities between the data from these systems.

 The Need for a Centralized Solution for eCommerce Scaling and Growth

-Running a successful eCommerce business is the ability to scale and grow into a stable, enduring online business with a loyal customer base.
+Running a successful eCommerce operation is the ability to scale and grow into a stable, enduring online business with a loyal customer base and improve over time.
 This necessitates the use of tools to manage the various eCommerce management operations that include:

 - Online Webstore Management